CodeWeazle/spring-dockerator-plugin/README.md

 archive.
 Be ware that *only packaged properties/yml files are being cleaned*.
 This does not happen for the _config_ directory for instance, since this is not copied into the _target_ directory and thus included in the archive (by default).

-It might be important to mention that this plugin only create the docker-compose file from information taken from the project, it does NOT create a Dockerfile or even a docker image.
+It might be important to mention that this plugin only creates the docker-compose file from information taken from the project, it does NOT create a Dockerfile or even a docker image.
 This remains the responsibility of the developer.